 - Symptoms in patients with intermittent claudication are often improved through the use of treatments and lifestyle interventions to reduce cardiovascular risk.
 Those remaining symptomatic may be considered for treatment with naftidrofuryl and assessed for improvement after 3–6 months (discontinue if no symptomatic benefit).

 - First-line management of Raynaud’s phenomenon includes avoiding exposure to cold and stopping smoking.
-Nifedipine (section 2.6.2) may be useful for reducing the frequency and severity of vasospastic attacks.
+A calcium channel blocker such as nifedipine m/r [off-label] may be useful for reducing the frequency and severity of vasospastic attacks.

-- The MHRA Drug Safety Update April 2013 detailed the risk of cardiovascular and bleeding events linked to cilostazol (Pletal®).
-Cilostazol is restricted to second line treatment and is contraindicated with some cardiovascular conditions and medicines.
+- The MHRA Drug Safety Update December 2014 detailed the risk of cardiovascular and bleeding events linked to cilostazol (Pletal®).
+Cilostazol is restricted to second line treatment under the guidance of a secondary care specialist and is contraindicated with some cardiovascular conditions and medicines.